 Waste management capability assessment is based on deterministic outcomes from modelling of the worst case discharge from the facility/field with the worst-case potential.
 For solid waste the Seahorse workover scenario of 127 kbbl total spill volume representing a LOWC from a crude well close to shore (Refer Bass Strait EP Volume 2, Section 6.7.2), is the scenario which resulted in the largest volume of oil ashore and is used to demonstrate capability of waste handling from shoreline cleanup.
-For liquid waste the MLA workover scenario of 519 kbbl total spill volume representing LOWC from a crude well in the northern fields (Refer Bass Strait EP Volume 2, Section 6.7.2), is the scenario which results in the largest spill volume and is also the scenario used to demonstrate capability of dispersant application in Section Error!
-Reference source not found.
+For liquid waste the MLA workover scenario of 519 kbbl total spill volume representing LOWC from a crude well in the northern fields (Refer Bass Strait EP Volume 2, Section 6.7.2), is the scenario which results in the largest spill volume.
+Waste volumes for Seahorse and Marlin A workover scenarios exceed those anticipated for the Turrum worst case discharge scenario.